Jayem-11/sign_language_detection/README.md

 # Sign Language Detection
-Sign Language Detectiof for the Kenya Swahili Language
+Sign Language Detection for the Kenya Sign Language

 ## Description:
 The application works by capturing real-time video feed from a camera, processing each frame to detect hand landmarks using Mediapipe,